 Tariffs

 CUIABÁ I - The tariff is the result of a bid process.
 The PPA contains a schedule that outlines the allowable capacity and energy tariff for the term of the PPA.
 Provisions within the PPA allow for automatic correction of revenues related to capacity, energy, natural gas and natural gas transportation as described above.
 These items generally escalated by Brazilian inflation as measured by IGP-M. Automatic correction for currency fluctuations are provided for within the PPA when exchange rates move up or down 5%, on a cumulative basis.
 EPE is therefore protected against devaluation to the extent of its obligations for natural gas and for any other foreign currency obligations.
-The economic projections contained in this document anticipate that Cuiabá I will be protected throughout the term of the PPA to the extent of its US dollar obligations resulting from natural gas contracts and US dollar denominated debt.
+The economic projections contained in this document anticipate that Cuiabá I will be protected throughout the term of the PPA to the extent of its US Dollar obligations resulting from natural gas contracts and US Dollar denominated debt.
 The tariff projection reflects the applicable Brazilian revenue taxes of the PIS/COFINS (3.65%) and ANEEL Service Fee (0.5%)

 CUIABÁ II & CUIABÁ III - Tariffs are based on the Normative Value, which is described in detail under the Regulations and Tariffs above.
-The VN is supposed to ensure reimbursement for fixed and variable O&M, fuel costs, debt service and a return on investment while protecting the captive customers of the electric LDCs by placing a cap on the cost of purchased power that can be passed through to such customers.
+The VN is supposed to ensure reimbursement for fixed and variable O&M, fuel costs, debt service and a return on investment, while protecting the captive customers of the electric LDCs by placing a cap on the cost of purchased power that can be passed through to such customers.
 The VN projected for Cuiabá II and III are as follows (net of (i) PIS/COFINS (3.65%), (ii) ANEEL service fee (0.5%) and (iii) transmission charges):